Aaron Ding, PhD

 Bio

-Dr. Ding has supervised 100+ students and won EU grants (€5M + €5.5M) as Consortium Director and PI by leading a series of international and national R&D projects (H2020, Marie Curie ITN, German DAAD, EIT Digital, Tekes Finland) in tight collaboration with industrial companies of Nokia, Ericsson, Deutsche Telekom, Broadcom, Telia, NEC, Telefónica and WithSecure.
-His research focuses on edge computing, edge AI, and data-driven IoT services.
-For contributing to mobile edge computing with 90+ peer reviewed publications, he received best paper awards & recognition from ACM SIGCOMM, ACM EdgeSys, ACM SenSys CCIoT, IEEE INFOCOM.
-He is awarded the "Staff Member of the Year" in Computer Science at University of Helsinki.
-As co-founder, he initiated the FCN series to promote collaborations between top European and Asian research institutes, including Cambridge, Helsinki, London, Amsterdam, Munich, Vienna, Tsinghua, Peking and Fudan.
-He is the founder of ACM EdgeSys, Associate Editor for ACM TIOT, IEEE OJ-ITS, and Springer Nature Computing.
-He has served on the organizing and programme committees for prestigious conferences including ACM SIGCOMM, ACM MobiCom, ACM UbiComp, ACM WWW, ACM CoNEXT, ACM MobiSys, ACM e-Energy, ACM/IEEE SEC, IEEE INFOCOM.
-Dr. Ding is a recipient of the esteemed Nokia Foundation Scholarship.
+Aaron is EU Horizon Coordinator and Marie Curie Principal Investigator.
+Focusing on interconnected Edge AI systems, he has won substantial EU grants (€5M+€5.5M) to lead a series of R&D projects in tight collaboration with industrial companies of Nokia, Ericsson, Deutsche Telekom, Broadcom, Telia, NEC, Telefónica.
+He has supervised 100+ students and served as PhD examiner for many institutions including University of Cambridge, TU Munich, Aalto University, Rotterdam Erasmuc MC.
+For contributing to mobile edge computing with a dedicated book and 100+ peer reviewed publications, he has received best paper awards and recognition from ACM SIGCOMM, ACM EdgeSys, ACM SenSys CCIoT, IEEE INFOCOM.
+Besides "Staff Member of the Year" award at University of Helsinki, he is the founder of ACM EdgeSys, Associate Editor for ACM TIOT, IEEE ITS, and Springer Nature Journal on Computing.
+As co-founder, he initiated the FCN series to promote collaborations between top European and Asian institutes, including Cambridge, Helsinki, London, Amsterdam, Munich, Vienna, Tsinghua, Peking and Fudan.
+He has served on chairing and programme committee for prestigious conferences, including ACM SIGCOMM, ACM WWW, ACM UbiComp, ACM MobiCom, ACM MobiSys, ACM CoNEXT, ACM SenSys, ACM e-Energy, ACM/IEEE SEC, IEEE INFOCOM, and IEEE ICDCS.
+He is a recipient of the esteemed Nokia Foundation Personal Grants.

 Updates